-As we can see it clearly that for values other than the one which we mention in the switcher, it prints out “Invalid Month”.
+As we can see it is clear that for values other than the one which we mention in the switcher, it prints out “Invalid Month”.
 This is because we tell it to do so using the get( ) method of a dictionary.

 Dictionary mapping using Python functions:

 Here we got it more interesting.
 The values of a Python dictionary can be of any data type.
-So we don’t have to confine ourself for using constants (integers, strings), we can also use function names and lambdas as values.
+So we don’t have to confine ourselves to using constants (integers, strings), we can also use function names and lambdas as values.